 Program reviews must include a copy of the full report of the external reviewer.
-Program reviews should include a department's written response to the external reviewer's on site comments and written report.
-This response should address the rational for the acceptance or rejection of recommendations of the external reviewer.
+Program reviews should include a department's written response to the external reviewer's on site

 Action Plan

 Response of the Provost & Vice President for Academic Affairs to the Academic Program Review.